Skip to content

 holding a tube of Proraso Red shaving cream in the hand

 Traditional cream is just as popular as soap and preferred by some traditional wet-shaving gents.
-Its ease of use while keeping all of the traditional elements, including ingredients and brush lathering like soap, makes it a great option.
+Its ease of use, while retaining all the traditional elements, including ingredients and brush lathering like soap, makes it a great option.

 Cream in a tub won’t last as long as a puck of soap, but a typical 150 g/5.3 fl-oz tub still goes a long way.

-Myself and others use this type of lubricant with a safety or straight razor just like a soap.
-However, I have, and you can too, use this type of cream with a multi-blade razor, but just keep the cream a bit more foamy to prevent too much gumming up of the blades (it won’t harm them, but makes them prone to clogging up easier).
+Myself and others use this type of lubricant with a safety or straight razor just like soap.
+However, you can use this type of cream with a multi-blade razor, but keep the cream a bit more foamy to prevent the blades from becoming too clogged.
+(It won’t harm them, but it makes them more prone to clogging.)

 lathering shaving cream with Simpson Trafalgar T3 and shaving bowl